Exclusive Economic Zone

 Delimitation of the EEZ

-In many regions States are unable to claim a full 200 mile zone because of the presence of neighbouring States.
+In many regions States are unable to claim a full 200n.m. zone because of the presence of neighbouring States.
+In such cases, delimitation of adjacent EEZ shall be effected by agreement on the basis of international law, in order to achieve an equitable solution.

 The Legal Status of the EEZ

-Articles 55 and 86 un UNCLOS make it clear that the EEZ does not have a residual high seas character.
-The EEZ is to be regarded as a separate functional zone of a sui generis character, situated between the territorial sea and the high seas.
+Articles 55 and 86 un UNCLOS regard EEZs as a separate functional zone of a sui generis character, situated between the territorial sea and the high seas.

 The rights and duties of the coastal State in the EEZ